JonathanVeg/vcash_android/README.md

 In this app we have:
   - Coin Market Cap Infos: USD and BTC prices, 24h volume and % changes and USD market cap.
-  - Bittrex and Poloniex Infos: Last prica, volume in BTC, Bid, Ask and % changes.
+  - Bittrex and Poloniex Infos: Last price, volume in BTC, Bid, Ask and % changes.
   - Poloniex chart

 You can also: